hashgraph/hedera-smart-contracts/contracts/system-contracts/exchange-rate/README.md

 ## Exchange Rate System Contract Functions

 The Exchange Rate System Contract is accessible at address `0x168` on the Hedera network.
-This contract provides methods for retrieving and managing exchange rates between HBAR and US dollars.
+This contract interface provides methods for retrieving and managing exchange rates between HBAR and US dollars.

 The table below outlines the available methods in the Exchange Rate System Contract:
 | Function Name | Function Selector Hash | Consensus Node Release Version | HIP | Method Interface |